Christmas Trees For Modern People

-In 2011 Matthew Bliss, as an ode to his grandfather, re-created his grandfather’s design of the Modern Christmas Tree and made it available to the public.
-Originating in the 1960s, Bliss’ grandfather, an Engineer and architect known as Lawrence “Bud” Stoecker, designed the first Modern Christmas Tree from cardboard.
-Bud loved to build A-Frame modern style homes making the Modern Christmas a natural fit for him.
-Over the years the trees design was refined, moving from cardboard, to Masonite, to Plexiglas and the ornaments were updated for aesthetic fine tuning.
+In 2011, Matthew Bliss re-created his grandfather’s design of the Modern Christmas Tree and made it available to the public.
+Originating in the 1960s, Bliss’ grandfather, an engineer, and an architect known as Lawrence “Bud” Stoecker designed the first Modern Christmas Tree from cardboard.
+Bud loved to build A-Frame modern style homes, making the Modern Christmas Tree a natural fit for him.
+Over the years the tree’s design was refined, moving from cardboard, to Masonite, to Plexiglas and the ornaments were updated for aesthetic fine tuning.

-Since then, the tree has been photographed in some of the most important Mid-century Modern homes in the United States, including the Stahl House in Los Angleles designed by Pierre Koenig and immortalized by the photographs of Julius Schulman.
+Since then, the tree has been photographed in some of the most important Mid-Century Modern Homes in the United States, including the Stahl House in Los Angeles designed by Pierre Koenig and immortalized by the photographs of Julius Schulman.
 The list also includes the Sculptured House designed by Charles Deaton, later coined the Sleeper House.

 When Lawrence “Bud” Stoecker passed in 2012, the family celebrated his life with an exhibit of his trees at the original Disneyland Hotel in Anaheim, and the exhibit continues to be a part of Disney’s annual holiday festivities.

 In memory of Bud, each Modern Christmas Tree has his signature engraved on the bottom ring.